World Music Literature

 Blue Zen | Empty your mind of distractions and focus on listening to the music.

-You need to extend some effort to avoid distractions during listening sessions.
-First, set enough time aside to listen to the entire piece without interruption.
-Second, don't do other things like homework or scrolling through FaceBook.
+You need to extend effort to avoid distractions during listening sessions.
+First, set aside enough time to listen to the entire piece without interruption.
+Second, don't do other things like homework or mindlessly scrolling through FaceBook.
 Listening with distractions will result in little or no retention.
 Devote your full attention to listening.

 Keep an Open Mind